wwoody827/CarND-Behavioral-Cloning-P3/writeup.md

 ####1.
 An appropriate model architecture has been employed

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+The model I used is based on Nvidia Autopilot model.
+It consists of the following layers:

+* Conv2D, 36x5x5, with subsample 2x2
+* Conv2D, 48x5x5, with subsample 2x2
+* Conv2D, 64x5x5, with subsample 1x1
+* Conv2D, 64x3x3, with subsample 1x1
+* Fully connected layer 400
+* Fully connected layer 100
+* Fully connected layer 50
+* Fully connected layer 10
+* Fully connected layer 1

+After each Conv2D, I added dropout layer with dropout prob 0.2 to reduce overfitting.

+Comparing with original Nvidia model, the main changes are:

+* Dropout layer been added
+* The number of fully connected layers been reduced.

+The

 ####2.
 Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).
+The model contains dropout layers in order to reduce overfitting.

+I found this to be important because comparing with large number of parameters, the amount of training set is still limited.

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
+The model was trained and validated on different data sets to ensure that the model was not overfitting.

 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 ####3.
 Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an adam optimizer, so the learning rate was not tuned manually.

 ####4.
 Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...

-For details about how I created the training data, see the next section.
+I used both three cameras for the training.
+In addition, I flipped all images horizontally to get twice the data.

 ###Model Architecture and Training Strategy